yudon90/DSC288R-Team-7-Jane-Street-Market-Response-Prediction/README.md

 --------
 Methodology and Implementation

-The project is implemented using a structured, module-based approach to ensure the code is both self-describing and understandable for future collaboration.
-The workflow begins in the notebooks/ directory with 1_data_exploration.ipynb, where we analyze feature correlations, handle missing values, and visualize the target "resp" values that drive the trading action.
-Core logic for data transformation and signal processing is moved into the src/ folder to maintain a clean environment for model training.
-The final models are stored in the models/ directory, allowing for versioned checkpoints and easy comparison of different architectures as we iterate toward a production-ready trading strategy.
+Our approach focuses heavily on capturing temporal structures to supplement the existing high-dimensional, anonymized market data.

+Feature Engineering: We constructed specific lag and rolling window features directly, rather than relying solely on raw anonymized data.
+This includes lagged responders (e.g., responder_6_lag_1) and rolling window statistics for the top correlated market features.

+Data Splitting: The data is split temporally into training (70%), validation (15%), and test (15%) sets.
+We split by date rather than randomly because our exploratory data analysis showed strong autocorrelation between nearby trades; random splitting would leak future information into the training set.

+Modeling Pipeline: We evaluated six models of increasing complexity: a Trivial Baseline, Ridge Regression, Random Forest, XGBoost (Default and Tuned), and a Stacking Ensemble.

 --------
 Results and Model Performance

 Our evaluation on a dataset of four million rows demonstrates significant improvements over our baseline models.
 To evaluate success, we compared multiple algorithms using Root Mean Square Error (RMSE) and R-squared metrics.

-Model: RMSE, R-squared

-Trivial (predict mean): 0.7689,0.0000
+Trivial (predict mean): Test RMSE: 0.7689 | Test R^2: -0.000

-Random Forest: 0.2999, 0.8478

-Ridge Regression: 0.3031,0.8446
+Ridge Regression: Test RMSE: 0.3031 | Test R^2: 0.8446

-XGBoost (default: ,0.2987,0.8491

-XGBoost (tuned): 0.2971,0.8507

-The tuned XGBoost model is our best performing algorithm, achieving a 61 percent RMSE reduction compared to the trivial baseline.
-An R-squared of 0.85 indicates that the model successfully explains 85 percent of the variance in market returns.
-Furthermore, the tuned XGBoost model improved upon the Ridge Regression baseline by 2 percent, which confirms that nonlinear patterns exist within the data.
-To prevent overfitting during training, early stopping was implemented and triggered at iteration 802 out of 2000.

-When compared to existing literature, the results are highly favorable.
-Lin's raw feature linear model achieved an R-squared of 0.004.
-Our pipeline achieved an R-squared of 0.85, representing a 200x improvement.
-This massive gain is driven primarily by our lag feature engineering rather than model complexity alone.
+Random Forest: Test RMSE: 0.3020 | Test R^2: 0.8457

+XGBoost (Default): Test RMSE: 0.2987 | Test R^2: 0.8491

+XGBoost (Tuned): Test RMSE: 0.2971 | Test R^2: 0.8507

+Stacking Ensemble: Test RMSE: 0.2964 | Test R^2: 0.8514

+Every trained model beat the trivial baseline by over 60% in RMSE.
+The Stacking Ensemble achieved the best overall result with a 61.5% improvement over the baseline.
+Our Tuned XGBoost model, which utilized early stopping triggered at iteration 802 out of 2000, was the best single model.
+When compared to existing literature, where a published baseline using raw features yielded a public leaderboard R^2 of just 0.004 , our methodology demonstrates that explicit temporal feature engineering is required to extract predictive signals.

 --------
 Key Findings and Scaling Analysis

-Our analysis uncovered several critical insights regarding the Jane Street market data and how predictive models behave within it.
+Our analysis uncovered several critical insights regarding high-frequency market data:

-Lag features dominate the signal: The feature responder_6_lag_1 alone has a 0.89 correlation with the target variable.
-This far exceeds any raw feature, which maxed out at a 0.09 correlation.
-This proves that the predictive signal is highly temporal rather than cross sectional.
+Lag features dominate the signal: The engineered feature responder_6_lag_1 has a 0.89 correlation with the target.
+Lag features alone (just 2 features) achieved an R^2 of 0.8465, confirming that the predictive signal relies far more on temporal autocorrelation than on individual raw features.

-Performance varies with dataset size: Training on 2.5 million rows resulted in an RMSE of 0.3376.
-Training on 3 million rows improved the RMSE to 0.2797.
-Expanding to 4 million rows shifted the RMSE to 0.2971.
-This fluctuation indicates that different dataset sizes capture different market regimes during the test period, highlighting a well documented challenge in financial machine learning known as regime changes.

-Nonlinear models outperform linear models: XGBoost beat Ridge Regression by approximately 2 percent in RMSE.
-This confirms the presence of nonlinear feature interactions.
-However, the vast majority of the predictive signal still originates from robust feature engineering rather than the choice of algorithm.
+Nonlinear models outperform linear models: Tree models split data at decision points, finding patterns that linear models miss.
+Ridge Regression had the weakest performance among our trained models because it cannot model non-linear interactions between features.

+Diminishing returns: The performance gap between models shrinks as complexity grows, suggesting we are near the signal ceiling for this specific feature set.

+Live-Market Risks: There is a prevalent risk in live prediction settings that by the time the data and model are available to make predictions, the inherent latency means subsequent trades may have already occurred.
+Additionally, model drift can be exploited by market volatility across different trading phases.